MicrosoftDocs/Devices-docs/surface/surface-tested-peripherals.md

 ---
-title: Recommended peripherals for new Surface devices
+title: Tested peripherals for new Surface devices
 description: This page lists the results of extensive testing for external monitors, docks, cables, and adapters for Surface Pro 9 and Surface Pro 9 with 5G. ms.prod: w10 ms.mktglfcycl: manage